Namratha8213/Dev-Rev-Women-s-Hackathon/README.md

 ### Core Features
 #### Sprint Overview Generation

-Automatically gather data about completed, in-progress, and blocked tasks during the sprint using DevRev's API.
+Automatically gather data about completed, in-developement,prioratised ,won't fix and duplicates stages of issue during the sprint using DevRev's API.
 #### Summarization

 - Highlights successful tasks or aspects of the sprint and  summarizes blockers or issues faced.